rishivar/Resnet-18/README.md

     Evaluation script for evaluating an particular model checkpoint <br>

 ## Model Details
-Resnet-18 architecture model was trained using quantization aware method using Adam optimizer and SoftmaxCrossEntropyWithLogits loss function.
+Resnet-18 architecture model was trained using Quantization-Aware-Training(QAT) method.
+Adam optimizer and SoftmaxCrossEntropyWithLogits loss function were used.
 The model was trained for a total of 40 epochs on a NVIDIA-1070 GPU using mindspore-ai backend.

 ## Results